• Skip to primary navigation

 As this cake is meringue-based it is important that you fold the flour into the meringue carefully.
 The air in the meringue is what helps the cake rise, so the more deflation the less fluffy your cake will be.

-Add the flour 2 tbsp at a time and fold around the bowl and down the middle.
+Add the flour 2 tablespoon at a time and fold around the bowl and down the middle.
 Don't forget to go around the bottom of the bowl occasionally too!

 Remove large air bubbles